chandlerc/blog/content/slides/2025-rebase-carbon/memory_safety.md

   // OK: Can mutate.
   `y = 42`;

-  // OK: Can mutate multiple objects.
+  // OK: Can have multiple mutable
+  // references to the same object.
   `GMutate`(`ref y`, `ref y`);
 }
 ```